Arc-Computer/ATLAS/README.md

 Each quickstart mode taps into the same learning cycle:

-1. **Evaluate (examples/quickstart/evaluate.py)** – capture baseline and teacher-guided traces, then use the RIM judges to quantify the lift.
+1. **Evaluate (examples/quickstart/evaluate.py)** – capture baseline and reviewer-guided traces, then use the RIM judges to quantify the lift.
 Nothing feeds back yet; this is your observation step.
-2. **Optimize (GEPA configs)** – reuse those reward deltas as fitness so the prompt optimizer keeps proposing better teaching strategies.
-Teacher prompts change, student responses improve, rewards climb.
+2. **Optimize (GEPA configs)** – reuse those reward deltas as fitness so the prompt optimizer keeps proposing better system prompts.
+Reviewer prompts change, target responses improve, rewards climb.
-3. **Train (GRPO runs)** – when you need more than prompt tweaks, use the judged data to update the teacher weights themselves.
-New data → judges score it → teacher adapts → optimized prompts guide the student → repeat.
+3. **Train (GRPO runs)** – when you need more than prompt tweaks, use the judged data to update the reviewer weights themselves.
+New data → judges score it → the reviewer adapts → refreshed prompts guide the target model → repeat.

-That evaluate → optimize → train arc is the “self-improvement at scale” loop: fresh interactions enter RIM, the reward signal decides what to keep or discard, and ATLAS updates the components that do the teaching so the deployed agent never goes stale.
+That evaluate → optimize → train arc is the “self-improvement at scale” loop: fresh interactions enter RIM, the reward signal decides what to keep or discard, and ATLAS updates the learning components so the deployed agent never goes stale.

 ---